byayex/QueueQuick/README.md

 QueueQuick started as a side hustle with the vision of offering versatile waitlist solutions to entrepreneurs.
 Although the project is nearly finished, I decided to shift my focus to other business ideas.
 Therefore, I've made this project public for anyone who might find it useful or wants to continue its development.

+I was not caring about code style and stuff so dont judge me :)

 ## ToDo (The following things were not completed by me)

 - Multi Channel Support (its not complicated to create new channale)